Methodology

 Ensemble Model

-- Output: raw probability estimate before calibration
+- Output: raw probability estimate; isotonic calibration available offline pending production activation

 Calibration